gvwilson/thirdbit/src/fiction/still-book/index.md

 No-one was there.
 She slowly relaxed. *Well, that was silly, wasn't it?* she scolded herself as she walked back to the mouth of the alley.
 *Frightening yourself like that over nothing.
-Why, the next think you know, you'll be jumping every time you hear*--- "Aah!" she squeaked.
+Why, the next think you know, you'll be jumping every time you hear*— "Aah!" she squeaked.

 "Arp!
 Radda rrrr… Numble."
 The ancient puppet she had seen on her very first day was standing at the corner, his baby carriage beside him.